aLittleTooQuiet/dice-utils/README.md

 * [`parseDieNotation`](#parseDieNotation), to parse dice notiation string
 * [`rollDie`](#rollDie), to roll an individual die

+The default export is an object that wraps the three functions.

 ### `roll`

 Requires a dice notation string as a parameter, and returns an object with `results` and `total` properties.